unmaya/Girder/README.md

 ---

 # How it works
 Girder is a simple yet versatile grid designed for small to medium projects.
 Its best suited for building with Sass, a fantastic pre-processor but you can also use plain CSS.
 Build flexible layouts divided into logical sections.
-Girder uses silent classes (placeholders) to structure content in HTML and keeps your Markup free of excess presentational classes like "unit_1of4", "small-2", "grid4".
+It uses silent classes (placeholders) to structure content in HTML and keeps your Markup free of excess presentational classes like "unit_1of4", "small-2", "grid4".

 **Example?**
-You can write your html with semantic classes to target elements in CSS or use the cascade to add structure:
+You can write HTML with custom classes to target elements or use the cascade with base selectors:
 ```HTML
 <main class="content row">
 	<article> My main column covers two thirds of the page. </article>